STP – Stress, Time, and Procrastination Management

 Starting to feel tired?
 Tired of your customers?
 Tired of your coworkers?
 Tired of your family?
 Are you managing the overload?
-When faced with change, shrinking budgets, and a slow economy, it is understandable why professional keynote speakers and stress speakers on stress management at work are in high demand.
-Stress speakers on stress management at work can provide relief.
+When faced with change, shrinking budgets, and economic fluctuations, it is understandable why presentations on stress management are in high demand.
+Learn stress management strategies that can provide relief.

 There are three questions that need to be asked and answered.
 How well are you avoiding unnecessary stress?
 How well are you responding to unavoidable stress?
 How well are you practicing good health?
-Stress speakers on stress management at work, like Kit Welchlin, answers these questions and provides proven strategies for success.
+Kit Welchlin answers these questions and provides proven strategies for successfully managing stress.

-Stress attacks us physically and psychologically, and drains us of our productivity, and love of our personal and professional lives.
-Burnout isn’t something you recover from over the weekend.
-With intergenerational communication in the workplace, and concerns about how to handle difficult customers, it seems like we never get a break from the stress.
-Customer service speakers like Kit purport physical and psychological stress relieving strategies that create a positive communication climate.
+Stress attacks us physically and psychologically.
+Stress drains us of our productivity and the enjoyment of our personal and professional lives.
+It seems like we never get a break from the stress.
+This non-stop stress can lead to burnout.
+Burnout isn’t something you recover from over the weekend; it can take two to four years to recover from burnout.
+Kit shares physical and psychological stress relieving strategies that create a positive communication climate.

 Nearly half of the nation’s workers say job stress is destroying their mental and physical health and eroding their productivity.
-Kit Welchlin is one of the most requested stress speakers on stress management at work and shares positive, yet practical remedies to relief stress.
+Kit Welchlin is one of the most requested stress management speakers in the United States and shares positive, yet practical remedies to relief stress.
 Welchlin keynote presentations highlight strategies to balance the quickness, quantity, and quality of your life.

 - the benefits and consequences of stress

 - the thirty proven techniques to relieve stress

 - the top twenty time management techniques